- A reader asked me: Did you lose friends because of your eating disorder?

 It took years for me to realize my all-or-nothing thinking was so destructive.

 And that my “what to eat” information was all WRONG.

 Measuring my effort

 What a tough combination of nature (OCD) and nurture (diet info) to navigate.
-I really feel for 14-year-old me—that was the first time I applied my “all-in attitude” to bad info and strategies (like don’t eat anything but fruit before noon, only eat the white of an egg and if you take one extra bite you ruin everything…).
+I really feel for 14-year-old me.
+That year of my life was the first time I applied my “all-in attitude” to bad information and strategies that set me up to fail (like don’t eat anything but fruit before noon, only eat the white of an egg and if you take one extra bite you ruin everything…).

 I accepted nothing less than perfect.
 And guess what?
-That got me nowhere.
+That got me gaining weight!